-The Hunter-Smuggler Cooperative Plan is an initiative to design and implement a variety of forest treatments in the Hunter Creek Valley and the northwest end of Smuggler Mountain.
-Additionally, it proposes a series of new trails in the area.
+The Hunter-Smuggler Cooperative Plan is an initiative to design and implement a variety of forest treatments and recreation planning in the Hunter Creek Valley and the northwest end of Smuggler Mountain.
 The project is being led by the Aspen Center for Environmental Studies in consultation with the City of Aspen, Pitkin County and the Forest Service.
 The Wilderness Workshop, along with half a dozen other stakeholder groups, has provided input at various stages of the project as part of a focus group.

-The plan proposes a series of forest treatments in an attempt to reduce the amount of beetle-killed trees in the area and to increase aspen stands.
+The plan proposes a series of forest treatments in an attempt to reduce the amount of beetle-killed trees, to increase aspen stands and to increase age diversity of the forest.
 We at WW have mixed feelings about these proposed treatments.
 Intensive forest management certainly has its place, specifically in the wildland-urban interface (the narrow strip of land that lies at the junction of homes and the forest).
 However, aggressive forest treatments that involve the use of bulldozers, helicopters and extensive thinning or clearcutting do not belong in the backcountry.
-If we do a good job protecting our homes and important infrastructure from wildfire by thinning trees and removing fuel in the immediate vicinity of structures, then natural and ecologically critical processes like wildfire and beetle infestations can play out on their own in the backcountry.
+If we do a good job protecting our homes and important infrastructure from wildfire by thinning trees and removing fuel in the immediate vicinity of structures (think several hundred yards from homes and other infrastructure), then natural and ecologically critical processes like wildfire and beetle infestations can play out on their own in the backcountry.